smbutterfield/ibmt17-18/_01-pitches-clefs-int/1a1-ov-pitchesclefs.md

 Alto and tenor clefs are known as the C-clefs.
 Similarly, treble clef can be called a G-clef, and bass clef can be called an F-clef.

-In the examples for this topic, use the examples on the next page to:
+In the examples for this topic, use the examples on the next page to find:
-- the order of pitch names for each clef's lines and spaces
+- the order of pitch names for each clef's lines and spaces.
-- why alto and tenor clefs are called C-clefs
+- why treble clef is a G-clef, why bass clef is an F-clef, and why alto and tenor clefs are C-clefs.
-- any tips or tricks that may make recognizing these clefs easier and reading these clefs simpler
+- any tips or tricks that may make differentiating and reading clefs simpler.
     - Many students begin their studies of clefs by relating the unfamiliar clefs to their most familiar clef.